 We spoke to hundreds of people to find out how they want to see health and care services develop in Bath and North East Somerset, Swindon and Wiltshire.
-You can read these throughout our plan in the special quote boxes.
+You can read these throughout our plan in the special quote boxes throughout our plan.